-- i.
+- C. Additional Submissions in Non-Jury Cases.
+At the time the joint pretrial order is filed in a non-jury case, each party shall send to the Court by mail or hand delivery and serve on opposing counsel, but not file on ECF, the following: - i.
 All deposition excerpts which will be offered as substantive evidence. - ii.
 All documentary exhibits. - D. Filings in Opposition.
 Any party may file the following documents in opposition.
 These documents shall be filed no later than one week after the filing of the pretrial order or three days before the scheduled trial date, whichever comes first: - i.
-Objections to another party's requests to charge or proposed voir dire questions. - ii.
+Objections to another party's requests to charge or proposed voir direquestions. - ii.
 Opposition to any motion in limine. - iii.
 Opposition to any legal argument in a pretrial memorandum. - E. Courtesy Copies.
 Two courtesy copies of all documents identified in Rules 6.A, B, C.i, and D above shall be submitted to Chambers on the date on which they are to be served or filed.
 Only one set of documentary exhibits is required.
 Voluminous material may be organized either in binders or manila file folders, but in any event, the courtesy copies shall be separately arranged into two independent sets (except for documentary exhibits). - F. Exhibits.
 All exhibits must be pre-marked in advance of trial and two bound copies provided to the Court not later than the first day of trial.
 If counsel intend to distribute copies of documentary exhibits to the jury, they are to make a separate copy for each juror.
 Counsel shall make certain that they have custody of all original exhibits.
-The Court does not retain them, and the Courtroom Deputy is not responsible for them. - Counsel should communicate with Courtroom Technology/AV Services, available at (212) 805-0134, if any technological support is required. - G. Trial Schedule.
+The Court does not retain them, and the Courtroom Deputy is not responsible for them.

+Counsel should communicate with Courtroom Technology/AV Services, available at (212) 805-0134, if any technological support is required.

+- G. Trial Schedule.
 Trials will generally be conducted Monday through Thursday from 10:00 a.m. to 5:30 p.m., with lunch from 12:45 p.m. to 2:00 p.m.
 However, any trial scheduled to last for approximately one week will be conducted Monday through Friday.
 Upon request, the Court will be available to meet with counsel between 9:00 a.m. and 10:00 a.m.
-Such requests must be made by 9:30 p.m. the evening before the requested meeting through (i) an email to Chambers, (ii) an email to the Law Clerk responsible for the case, and (iii) a call to Chambers. - 7.
+Such requests must be made by 9:30 p.m. the evening before the requested meeting through (i) an email to Chambers, and (ii) an email to the Law Clerk responsible for the case. - 7.
 Post-Trial Procedures.
 Counsel are responsible for promptly raising any issue concerning the accuracy of transcripts certified by the court reporter to be used for purposes of appeal.
 Counsel perceiving an error that is material shall stipulate to the appropriate correction or, if agreement cannot be reached, shall proceed by motion on notice.
 Non-material defects in syntax, grammar, spelling, or punctuation should be ignored.